jlettvin/Greased-Grep/README.md

-       c or contraction       to insert variants like MIT f or fatfinger         to insert variants like NUR l or levenshtein1      to insert variants like MTI m or metaphone
-       n or nyssis
-       s or soundex
-       t or thesaurus         to insert synonyms
+       c or contraction       to insert variants like MIT f or fatfinger         to insert variants like NUR l or levenshtein1      to insert variants like MTI m or metaphone         may dismiss as post-processing n or nyssis            may dismiss as post-processing s or soundex           may dismiss as post-processing t or thesaurus         to insert synonyms
        u or unicode           to insert NFKD variants